devops329/devops/instruction/statusReporting/statusReporting.md

 ## Creating your status page

 There are several ways to create a status page for your application.
-Usually you don't want to have it actually hosted as part of your application because that is kind of self defeating.
-Instead you need to build a completely different stack, hopefully hosted in a completely different environment from your application.
+Usually you don't want to have it actually hosted as part of your application because that is kind of self-defeating.
+Instead, you need to build a completely different stack, hopefully hosted in a completely different environment from your application.

 As an alternative to building your own status page, you can use one of the many cloud services that are available.
 You can also use one of the many open source projects.